goaldiggers-kata/goaldiggers/architecture/ProcessDiscoveryandDDDContextMap.md

 **Platform Management**
 - **Administrator** of the Spotlight platform manages the **primary data management**
-- Has the complete Administrative control over the platform
+- Has the complete Administrative control over the platform.
 - Provides the primary data needed to the **Status Management Domain.**
-- Uploads all the Primary data needed for the Candidate and NPC assessment
+- Uploads all the Primary data needed for the Candidate and NPC assessment.
 - It has an interface to approve the Candidate Assessments and NPC Assessments posted by the NPC/Candidate Assessment Supporting Domains.
+- **Community Leaders** add the Service Offerings, and it gets into the approval process.
+Part of the primary data.
 - **Mentors** add the Program Offerings, and it gets into the approval process.
-This is primary data.
+Part of the primary data.
-- **Community Leaders** add the Service Offerings, and it gets into the approval process.
-This is primary data.
-- The other flow is once the NPC get’s approved those Program/Service Offerings get auto populated.
-Platform Management pushs the data.
+- Once the NPC get’s approved the Program/Service Offerings get auto populated.
+Platform Management pre-populates this data to be selected based on the service offerings.
 - Primary data to track the Milestones for both Candidate and NPC are managed.

 **Note: As the parameters used to assess the Candidate and Non Profit community are different so we have two different subdomains to avoid the dependencies.**

-**NPC Assessment Engine**
+**NPC Assessment Module**
-- It creates an assessments needed for the Non-Profit Community
+- It creates/evaluates the assessments needed for the Non-Profit Community.
 - Assessment has set of questions based on the service capabilities which the NPC is going to offer to the candidates.
 - Administrator or the Community Leader can create these assessments, based on the role who has created the assessment undergoes the approval process.
+- Integrated with Platform module to get the necessary primary data.

-**Candidate Assessment Engine**
+**Candidate Assessment Module**
-- It creates an assessments needed for the Candidate
+- It creates/evaluates the assessments needed for a Candidate.
-- Assessment has set of questions based on the program offerings.
+- Assessment has set of questions based on the candidate capabilities/Career aspirations.
 - Administrator or the Mentor can create these assessments, based on the role who has created the assessment undergoes the approval process.
+- Integrated with Platform module to get the necessary primary data.

 **Note: As the parameters used to track the roadmap of the Candidate and Non Profit community are different so we have two different subdomains to avoid the dependencies.**